libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command sets the keepalive interval and hold time for a BGP router.
+This command sets the keepalive interval and hold time for an eBGP router.

 #### Authority
 Admin user.